indiv0/aoc-fastest/README.md

 # Further Reading

+IMO the best way to learn is to participate, which is why I highly encourage people to try to optimize AoC solutions themselves.
+It's a **fantastic** way to learn SIMD.
+If you decide to do so, absolutely join the [Rust Programming Language Community discord server](https://discord.gg/rust-lang-community)!
+It's a wonderful community with incredibly talented and knowledgeable folks who are happy to help you optimize.
+I've learned about topics like instruction pipelines, cache misses, and SIMD just by following the discussions there!

 In-depth explanations of these topics would be super helpful.
 I hope to some day write those explanations myself.

-In the meantime check out these resources:
+In the meantime, if you would like a more in-depth explanation of some of the optimization techniques used, I highly recommend you check out this article by ameo (one of our participants).
+It covers the process they used to optimize their solution for Day 9 Part 2, and how they got it to the top of our leaderboard.
+The article provides incredible information on the process of both high-level and micro optimization:

 - [Optimizing Advent of Code D9P2 with High-Performance Rust](https://cprimozic.net/blog/optimizing-advent-of-code-2024/)

+Also check out the following:

 - [Optimising my Rust solutions for Advent of Code ](https://nindalf.com/posts/optimising-rust/)
 - [500 ⭐ in less than a second (Comment)](https://old.reddit.com/r/adventofcode/comments/1hlyocd/500_in_less_than_a_second/m3pyxdk/)
 - [500 ⭐ in less than a second (Repo)](https://github.com/maneatingape/advent-of-code-rust)
 - [One Billion Row Challenge](https://curiouscoding.nl/posts/1brc/)

-IMO the best way to learn is to participate, which is why I highly encourage people to try to optimize AoC solutions themselves.
-It's a **fantastic** way to learn SIMD.
-If you decide to do so, absolutely join the Rust Programming Language Community discord server!
-It's a wonderful community with incredibly talented and knowledgeable folks who are happy to help you optimize.
-I've learned about topics like instruction pipelines, cache misses, and SIMD just by following the discussions there!

 # Credits